 The first visit to a puppy’s Vet must be fun so that your French Bulldog learns to enjoy their visits to the Vet.
 Asking for referrals is a great way to find out the excellent Vets in your area.
 Then your first appointment.
 Your Puppy is going to need a check-up and probably some vaccinations.

 Word of mouth is a perfect way to locate a reliable vet close to you.

 6. Apply For Your Dog License

-Having a dog licence is a regulatory requirement in most areas in the United States, although local requirements differ.
-However, this is an essential move, and your dog’s tag would be used to get them back to you if they do get lost.
+Having a dog license is a regulatory requirement in most areas in the United States, although local requirements differ.
+However, this is an essential move; your dog’s tag would be used to get them back to you if they get lost.

 You might also want to have your Frenchie microchipped for additional protection.
 Check with your nearest animal care and control to check out how to get your dog certified.
 You might be able to apply online.